glondu/belenios/INSTALL.md

 `opam-bootstrap.sh` shell script that creates a whole, hopefully self-contained, OCaml+OPAM install, and then installs all the dependencies of Belenios, everything into a single directory.
-You can chose the directory by setting the `BELENIOS_SYSROOT` environment variable, or it will take `~/.belenios` by default.
+You can choose the directory by setting the `BELENIOS_SYSROOT` environment variable, or it will take `~/.belenios` by default.
 Just run:

     ./opam-bootstrap.sh